What is ARTlab?

 ARTlab: Community workshops with Jeremy Cowart and Lesa Dowdy

 This past spring break, YMCA Black and Latino Achievers focused their cameras on social activism with teaching artists Jeremy Cowart and Lesa Dowdy.
-On Saturday, July 13, come see how youth connected the historical photography of Dorothea Lange with their modern lives.
+On Saturday, July 13, 2019, visitors could see how youth connected the historical photography of Dorothea Lange with their modern lives.

 Special thanks to Canon U.S.A., Inc., and Oasis Art Underground for the loan of cameras for this project.

 ARTlab: Community workshops with Marlos E’van, Nuveen Barwari, and Courtney Adair Johnson

 Three artists from the C. E. McGruder Family Resource Center hosted a fully inclusive youth gathering in North Nashville this summer.
 In partnership with McGruder and Oasis Center’s ITOP (International Teen Outreach Program), teens from around the world created a mural for the Murals of North Nashville Now exhibition, on view in the Frist Art Museum's Conte Community Arts Gallery from August 10, 2019, through January 5, 2020.

 ARTlab: Community Exhibitions and History

 In 2018, youth from Sevier Park Community Center and the Bordeaux and Main branches of the Nashville Public Library focused on issues of mental health (with artists Mirrah Johnson and Colleen McClintock) and domestic violence (with artist Dee Kimbrell and the YWCA).
-The resulting artworks were exhibited at the Justice A. A. Birch Building throughout Spring 2019, and some are on display in Teens Take the Frist!
+The resulting artworks were exhibited at the Justice A. A. Birch Building throughout Spring 2019, and some were on display in the first in Teens Take the Frist!